 5. Bake for about eight to ten minutes or until cookie edges are golden in color.

-Most Recipes are Adaptable
+Most Recipes Are Adaptable

 The beauty of home baking is that you can always adapt any recipe that you choose to create.
 You can reduce the sugar content or use a sugar substitute.
 You can generally add in up to a cup of raisins, other fruit or berries, or nuts to increase the nutritional content of a basic mix.

 You can also use a healthier fat or oil than the one suggested or eliminate it all together by using apple sauce or banana instead.
 There are no clear distinct rules in baking but it is a matter of trial and error.
-When baking cakes I substitute the suggested oil for 2 to 3 bananas and my cakes taste great.
+When baking cakes I substitute the suggested oil for 2 to 3 bananas and my cakes always taste great.

 Experiment, it is a wonderful way to turn any recipe into your own.
 Personalizing it to your tastes insures that you get a dessert exactly as you want it made.